phongever/phongever/src/content/notes/food-expiration.md

 A: How was the open dating label invented?

 B: In the US, grocers use packaging codes to track how long food has been on the shelves.
-In the 1970s, consumers demanded it on that info.
+In the 1970s, consumers demanded in on that info.
 Many supermarkets adopted a system still in play today called open dating, where food manufacturers or retailers labeled products with dates indicating optimum freshness.

 A: Did the label really help the customers know when the food expires?